Minnesota state forests offer four different rustic camping opportunities—take your pick! Dedicated campsites generally

 Individual campsites do not accept reservations.
 They are available on a first-come, first-served basis, and provide only basic camping amenities.
 Individual campsites are designated for individuals or single families.
 Fees collected on site.

 Group campsites are designated for larger groups, and provide only basic camping amenities.
-To reserve a group camp, call the state forest's listed contact.
+For more information, call the state forest's campground listed contact.

 Horse campsites allow horses.
 In addition to the basic camping amenities provided, these sites may also have picket lines and compost bins for manure disposal.
 First-come, first-served sites.

 If you enjoy camping far from others and with no amenities at all, dispersed camping is for you.
 With dispersed camping, you may camp outside of designated campsites and campgrounds on state forest land.
-First-come, first-served, with furnished amenities.
+First-come, first-served.